 We would say if your card is very collectable card, and worth over $100 you might want to consider getting it graded.
 And we would usually only send cards out if you think they will receive a score of 8, 9 or a 10.
 If it’s super rare and valuable, a 7 would be a good score too!
 Caveat: Any Base Set Charizard, Blastoise or Venusaur is worth grading, no matter what condition they are in.
 A PSA 2, non-first edition Charizard sold for $850 in November 2020!

 Check the Completed Sales section on eBay and find the prices that cards have actually sold for, not what they are listed at.
 First-Edition, Base Set Holographic Pokémon Cards sell at great prices.
 As do “chase” cards from many of the sets.

 It is really difficult to get cards graded 9’s or 10’s.
 Especially on older cards.
 Cards need to be centered perfectly.
 The have to be cut perfectly.
-They can’t have dings to the corners, or edges, or the surface.
+They can’t have dings to the corners, or white edges, or surface scratches.
 There can be no roughness on the face or edges.
 Look closely at the holofoil artwork for Any Scratches.
 Turn the card over, and look for any whiteness around the blue edges.

 Many older cards you might think are perfect seem to come back as 7’s or 8’s.
 10’s basically have to be protected from the get-go … taken directly from a booster pack and highly protected immediately.
 Most people weren’t doing that 20 years ago.
 I’ve sent in about 30 cards myself and maybe got two to three cards rated 10.
 And these were all cards that went right from boosters to binders (or hard plastic encapsulation top loaders).

 You should understand that 7’s and 8’s and 9’s are still really good scores though!
 Those are Near Mint or better!
 Whether its comic books, coins or Pokemon Cards … the higher the score, the better the selling price.